Spring Garden Revival

 Contact Wayland's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Wayland.
-Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees varying by load type.
-Grub-infested turf, thatch, and soil plugs from core aeration must be separated and disposed of according to municipal composting protocols.
-Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
-Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited as it violates MS4 stormwater regulations.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—plastic bags are prohibited per Massachusetts Department of Environmental Protection guidelines.
+Residents must follow Transfer Station procedures, including operating hours, permit requirements, and applicable fees.
+Grub-infested turf, thatch, and soil plugs from core aeration should be separated for collection.
+Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with municipal composting programs.
+Pesticide containers must be triple-rinsed, documented, and disposed of at household hazardous waste events, never in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited to prevent MS4 violations and protect local waterways.

 Wayland Department of Public Works